Dynamic-Capital/Dynamic-Capital/README.md

    - Ensure required environment variables are present; missing values may cause runtime errors.

+### GitHub Actions Docker smoke test

+- The `Docker local smoke test` workflow builds the Compose `app` service image and runs a lightweight command inside the resulting container to ensure Docker remains functional in CI.
+- It runs automatically for pull requests or pushes that touch the `docker/` directory (or the workflow file itself) and is also available through the **Run workflow** button on the Actions tab for ad-hoc verification.
+- To reproduce the same check locally, run `docker compose -f docker/docker-compose.yml build app` followed by `docker compose -f docker/docker-compose.yml run --rm --entrypoint node app --version`.

 ## Mini App

 - Set `MINI_APP_URL` in env (example domain only, do not hardcode).